 “The child was walking around in pain for the last 6 months,” Pederson said.

-Police also say there were bruises to her neck, chin, chest and groin.
-Police say in August, a family member noticed a scar on Hazel’s chest that appeared to be a cigarette burn.
+Detectives also brought up that in August a family member noticed a scar on Hazel’s chest that they described as a cigarette burn.

 Pederson says his granddaughter was never in the right care and he blames Child Protective Services.